gregabi/hwa/doxygen/using.md

 `mode` tells how, electrically, the pin behaves.
 It is mandatory or forbidden depending on the `function` of the pin.
-Values for AVR, STM32, and ESP8266 are:
+Typical values are:
     *  `analog_input`
     *  `analog_input_floating`
     *  `analog_input_pullup`